Council resolved to extend the payment period. To receive the 5% discount, notices must be paid in full by 5.00 pm 27 July 2021.

 If you believe something is incorrect on your notice, or you have any questions, please contact our customer service team who will be able to look up your individual record.

 General rates are charged independently of the half-yearly water access and consumption charges.
-The next water notice is expected to be issued on 27 April 2021.
+The next water notice has been issued.

-Council also resolved to extend the due date for this notice to 60 days.
+Council also resolved to extend the due date for this notice.
 It will be due 5.00 pm 27 June 2021.

 Second half general rates notice for 2020-21 & supplementary notices